 What types of services do you provide?

-During your first appointment or intake session, your counselor who will talk with you to gather some information so they can briefly assess your needs, and make treatment recommendation(s) based on their professional opinion and in collaboration with you.
+Counseling and Wellness offers short-term individual counseling services with a licensed clinician.
+During your first session, the clinician will talk with you to gather some information so they can briefly assess your needs and make treatment recommendation(s) based on their professional opinion and in collaboration with you.

 Our counselors are trained to intervene or provide support for a countless number of issues, far too many to list in any comprehensive way.
 While counseling might be helpful in numerous situations, there are some conditions in which we would strongly encourage you to seek counseling services: